 If you have one or more missing teeth, you may be considering a removable tooth bridge.
 Both fixed and removable bridges have two crowns – one on either end – supporting a row of replacement teeth (called pontics) that rest in the area of the gums where there is tooth loss.
 We'll break down the differences between the two for you and let you know what you can expect from your removable bridge to ensure your replacement teeth give you something to smile about.

 Removable Dental Bridge: What To Expect

-- Stand over a sink full of water or over a folded towel to avoid breaking the bridge if you drop it.
+- Clean your removable bridge over a sink full of water or a folded towel so that, if you drop it, it won't break.

-- Brush the bridge with a soft-bristled toothbrush, like a Colgate® 360°® Enamel Health™ Sensitive Toothbrush, or a denture brush and cool water.
-You can also use denture cleaner, but don't use abrasive household cleaners or toothpaste, which may scratch the bridge's surface.
+- Use a soft-bristled toothbrush or a denture brush and cool water.
+You can use denture cleaner, but don't use abrasive toothpaste or household cleaners, which can scratch your bridge's surface.

-- Rinse with cool, clean water.
-Hot water can warp a removable bridge.
+- After brushing, rinse with cool, clean water.
+Hot water could warp your bridge.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.